 Be aware of what VITA and TCE volunteers can and can’t do

 These services help you with simple tax returns.
-IRS Publication 3676-B, IRS Certified Volunteers Providing Free Tax Preparation, will help you determine what types of returns that VITA and TCE can and can’t help prepare.
+Publication 3676-B, IRS Certified Volunteers Providing Free Tax Preparation, and Publication 5220, VITA/TCE Volunteer Site Scope & Referral Chart, help you determine what types of returns that VITA and TCE can and can’t help prepare.

 Gather your paperwork and information

 If you’re married and filing a joint tax return, both spouses must be present during the tax return preparation.
 Before visiting a VITA or TCE site, you should gather certain documents, including:

 - Photo identification for yourself and your spouse;

 - Social Security cards or a verification letter from the Social Security Administration for you and anyone who’ll be listed on your tax return;

 - Birth dates for everyone who’ll be listed on your tax return;

 - Wage and income statements – commonly called IRS Form W-2 and IRS Form 1099 (remember to include all earned income even if you did not receive an IRS Form W2 or IRS Form 1099);